 Chris founded Breakthrough in 2006.
 He found that developing programs and homes for both boys and girls (separately) with a structured home environment was important to the long-term success of each young adult.

-Chris has surrounded himself with driven, honest people who help him lead.
-Having grown up in the foster care system, Chris has a special passion for working with children, regardless of their needs.
+Throughout his career, Chris has surrounded himself with driven, honest people who help him lead.
+Having grown up in the foster care system, Chris has a special passion for working with children & adults, regardless of their needs.
 “You are obligated to provide a safe, consistent environment,” he frequently says.